k-leonard/k-leonard.github.io/watchlist/plan.md

 # checklist of things to do for this project

-- [ ] make it so shows that are "non-anime" do gave their own button/API to auto fill information
+- [x] make it so shows that are "non-anime" do gave their own button/API to auto fill information
 - [ ] change home page to show recently added shows, recently watched, and a random selection (like a recommendation list but without the complex system behind it)
+      -partly through this, need to create "recently added" filter for the collection and fix the view all redirect on the front page
 - [ ] over all fix aesthetic, looks kinda mental hospitcal core right now
     *  decide on aethetic.
 Dark anime aesthetic?
 Clean AO3 aesthetic?
 Or modern glass UI?
     *  add slide animation easing